Don Nottebart: Later life

 After his retirement as a player, Nottebart and his wife Joanne lived in southwest Houston for about 25 years, where he had owned a carpet and flooring business and ran a service station.
-Beginning around 1994, they split time between homes in East Wakefield, New Hampshire, and the Houston area.
 In 1996 he was a member of the inaugural class of the Lexington High School Athletic Hall of Fame.

 In 1999 he suffered a stroke after undergoing heart bypass surgery, and his health declined.
-Don Nottebart died at age 71 on October 4, 2007 while visiting his daughter in Cypress, Texas.
+Nottebart died at age 71 on October 4, 2007, while visiting his daughter in Cypress, Texas.
 He was survived by his wife of nearly 52 years, Joanne; their three sons Ron, Bob and Dan and daughter Donna; 11 grandchildren; one great-grandchild; and sister Elaine and brother Reigh.
-On May 17, 2013 Joanne Nottebart and family gathered in Houston to commemorate the 50th anniversary of his no-hitter.
+On May 17, 2013, Joanne Nottebart and family gathered in Houston to commemorate the 50th anniversary of his no-hitter.